HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/nn/conformer-streaming-asr.md

 ## Key Components

 ### 1. Configuration Classes
-- Uses `DynChunkTrainConfig` for describing streaming configuration per batch
+- Use `DynChunkTrainConfig` to define streaming configuration for each batch
 - `DynChunkTrainConfigRandomSampler` for random configuration sampling during training

 ### 2. YAML Configuration